 Hi everyone!
 I’m back with another travel blog.
 I know SO many people are planning on traveling this year, especially this summer.
 Unfortunately due to a rise in travel after the pandemic and a lack of pilots/FAs hired back after the layoffs plus rising fuel costs, travel has become chaotic.
 I’ve heard of 5000+ flights being cancelled randomly in just one week alone in June by United!

 Many people have chosen not to travel this summer, but if you are..
 I wanted to make sure to give you all of the top tips and tricks that I’ve learned over the years as well as some tips from the experts on how to make travel as seamless as possible.
-Hopefully you enjoy the traveling in 2022 blog!
+Hopefully you enjoy the traveling in 2023!

 Tip 1: Pack an Extra Set of Clothes in Your Carry On